 We didn't have to work too hard to make one piece fit into another, and everything sits together neatly.
 All up, it probably took us 15 minutes including head-scratching.
 Compared to the time and squabbling it usually takes to put together kitset furniture, this is a massive improvement.
 Eva calls it their most 'argument-free piece of furniture,' and I can attest to that.

 Once the frame was assembled, we added an Eva mattress (see our Eva mattress review for more insights) and some linen.
 We didn't feel like we deserved a rest after such easy setup, but duty called.
 The bed frame is a little lower than I expected.
 With the Eva mattress on top, it's a similar height to our normal bed.
 My partner and I both like the built-in cable management, which makes it easy to keep devices nearby.
 This minimal timber bed frame is also a beautiful piece of furniture in its own right.

 The Eva Timber Bed Frame scores excellent marks on performance.
-Almost everything has rounded edges, which minimizes the 3am cursing when you knock your shins.
+Almost everything has rounded edges, which minimises the 3am cursing when you knock your shins.
 There's no squeaking or rattling, and the pieces are cut so precisely, nothing shifts.
 The smooth surface of the slats means lighter mattresses may move in the night, but the weight of the Eva mattress means we have no dramas.

 This Eva timber bed base also feels very durable.
 Each individually-cut piece is thick and robust.
 The timber doesn't seem to be treated, so temperature or humidity may impact the bed over time.
 We rate the cable management.
 The slots are just the right size for iPads, Moleskines and iPhones.
 The headboard is sturdy, and we can lean against it without any wiggling or flimsiness.
 It's also lovely to look at.
 The Eva frame's basic, minimal design fits with our existing decor.